cwindeknecht/phil/README.md

+# Project Description

+A front-end React / Redux point-and-click game built for Ryan Windeknecht's philosophy class at the University of Tennessee at Knoxville.

 # To Do

 1. I have popups rending based on clickable !== false because it was faster than adding it to every clickable object.